tricaalexandru/filtered-technical-test/README.md

 If you are applying for a frontend role, please complete `README-FRONTEND.md`.

-Each part should take 2-3 hours depending on experience.

 If you have any questions or would like to clarify any details, please email at@filtered.com.

 Good luck!